georgemarselis-nvi/libcertstore/README.md

 `/etc/pki/` is the preferred base. `/etc/ssl/` is supported but not preferred.

 No other paths (e.g. `/etc/letsencrypt/`, `~/.acme.sh/`) are natively recognized.
 If you use a CA tool that writes elsewhere, configure `libcertstore` with the foreign path and it will bind-mount it into `/etc/pki/certstore/` automatically.
-Bind mounts are used instead of symlinks to prevent accidental deletion or redirection.
+Bind mounts are restricted to paths under `/etc/pki/` or `/etc/ssl/` only -- bind mounts from user directories are rejected outright.

+If `certctl scan` finds a certificate under a user directory, it validates it but refuses to import it automatically.
+A warning is logged with the full path and the admin is instructed to move it and run `certctl add` explicitly.
+No silent action is taken on user-owned paths.

 Default store layout: